jumaffre/strava_wrapped/README.md

---img-width PIXELS    Width of image in pixels (default: 1000) --use-photo-bg        Use highlight photo from most popular activity as background (images only) --square              Generate square image (1:1 aspect ratio) - perfect for social media
+--img-width PIXELS    Width of image in pixels (default: 1000) --use-photo-bg        Use highlight photo from most popular activity as background (images only) --square              Generate square image (1:1 aspect ratio) - perfect for social media --marker-size SIZE    Size of start/end markers in points (default: 4 for single, 3 for multi) --no-markers          Hide start/end markers completely
 ```

 **Other:**